mpdf/mpdf.github.io/reference/html-control-tags/bookmark.md

 ## Recommended placement

-<p>Recommended placement of Bookmarks is just after the first word following the opening tag of the block element:</p>
+Recommended placement of Bookmarks is just after the first word following the opening tag of the block element:

 {% highlight php %}
 <h2>First<bookmark... /> word of a heading or block</h2>
 {% endhighlight %}

-<p>or alternatively just after the opening tag of the block element:</p>
+or alternatively just after the opening tag of the block element:

 {% highlight php %}
 <h2><bookmark... />Heading or block</h2>
 {% endhighlight %}

-<p>or just after a word to be marked:</p>
+or just after a word to be marked:

 {% highlight php %}
 ... this is a word<bookmark... /> in the middle of text to be marked ...